 He equated the Nazis with Christians because they all celebrated Christmas.
 The Nazis went to the evangelical church of Germany (basically a Lutheran church), or the Catholic Church.
 Himmler and Hitler were Roman Catholics.
 That's why he equated Nazi anti-Semitism with Christianity.

 Also, there's a long and terrible history of Christian anti-Semitism.
-The world was divided between “Us” and “Them” and in my dad’s mind, I had become a “Them.”
+The world was divided between “Us” and “Them,” and in my dad’s mind, I had become “Them.”

 How did you end up teaching at Moody?